Dorset-Council-UK/qgis-configurable-search/README.md

 ## Usage

 ### Basic Search
-1. After installation, you'll see a search bar in the QGIS toolbar
+1. After installation, you'll see a search panel that can be docked anywhere in QGIS
+2. Use the "Toggle Search Panel" toolbar button to show/hide the panel
-2. Type your search term and press Enter
+3. Type your search term and press Enter
-3. A loading indicator will appear showing search progress
+4. A loading indicator will appear showing search progress
-4. A dropdown list will appear showing all matching results
+5. A dropdown list will appear showing all matching results
-5. Click on any result to zoom to that location
+6. Click on any result to zoom to that location
-6. Results remain visible for easy exploration of multiple locations
+7. Results remain visible for easy exploration of multiple locations
 4. Click any result in the list to zoom directly to that location
 5. Close the results list using the "✕ Close" link or start a new search